 The pull toward a human leader happens.By nature, we can easily gravitate more toward what is seen rather than what is unseen.
 Unless constantly pointed toward the Lord, we might keep our sights more on the flesh and bone leader than on a God who is spirit.

 By nature, many people tend to be followers and so they simply go where the leader takes them.
 Unless constantly reminded that the Lord is the Chief Shepherd, we might follow the under-shepherd instead.

-The pull toward a human leader can be strong.We read of the Apostle Peter being revered.
+The pull toward leadership can be strong, taking focus off of the Lord.We read of the Apostle Peter being revered.
 Someone actually fell at his feet.
 "But Peter made him get up.
 'Stand up,' he said, 'I am only a man myself.'"
 (Acts 10:26)